 Headquartered in Austin, Texas Reliability Entity, Inc. (Texas RE) is the Federal Energy Regulatory Commission (FERC)-approved Regional Entity for the Electric Reliability Council of Texas (ERCOT) region, as authorized by the Energy Policy Act of 2005.
+Texas RE is a Texas non-profit corporation.

 Texas RE is authorized by its Delegation Agreement with the North American Electric Reliability Corporation (NERC) to do the following in the ERCOT region:

-- Develop, monitor, assess and enforce compliance with NERC Reliability Standards.
+- Develop, monitor, assess, and enforce compliance with NERC Reliability Standards.

 - Assess and periodically report on the reliability and adequacy of the bulk-power system.